vuongducphuong/documentation/content/applications/finance/accounting/get_started/cheat_sheet.rst

 accounts.
 Every transaction is recorded by debiting and crediting multiple accounts in a journal entry.
 In a way, a chart of accounts is like a company's DNA!

 Every account listed in the chart of accounts belongs to a specific category.
-In Odoo, each account has a unique code and belongs to one of these categories:
+In Leansoft, each account has a unique code and belongs to one of these categories:

 - **Equity and subordinated debts**